ali1234-beep/Diploma-Heist/README.md

 # Read the first couple of lines to get an idea on how to run/play the game.

+#This game is comfirmed to run in at least Visual Studio Code and git hub (also uses visual studio)

 #FIRST THING TO DO IS INSTALL EVERYTHING, "pip install pygame, pip install colorama" - DO THIS IN THE CONSOLE PLEASE!!!!!!!!!
 ########## - READ THE FIRST LINE
 ####### - READ THE FIRST LINE